open-education-hub/ccas/CCAS_pandoc.md

 ## Simple Limits

 ::: fbox
-A \"limit\" is used to describe the value that a function or sequence
-\"approaches\" as the input or index approaches some value.
+A **limit** is used to describe the value that a function or sequence approaches as the input or index approaches some value.
 Limits are used to define continuity, derivatives and integrals.

 ::: picture
 19